Interplanetary contamination: Overview

 and Titan (its surface has oceans of liquid ethane / methane, but it may also have liquid water below the surface and ice volcanoes).

 There are multiple consequences for both forward- and back-contamination.
 If a planet becomes contaminated with Earth life, it might then be difficult to tell whether any lifeforms discovered originated there or came from Earth.
 Furthermore, the organic chemicals produced by the introduced life would confuse sensitive searches for biosignatures of living or ancient native life.
 The same applies to other more complex biosignatures.
 Life on other planets could have a common origin with Earth life, since in the early Solar System there was much exchange of material between the planets which could have transferred life as well.
 If so, it might be based on nucleic acids too (RNA or DNA).

 The majority of the species isolated are not well understood or characterized and cannot be cultured in labs, and are known only from DNA fragments obtained with swabs.
 On a contaminated planet, it might be difficult to distinguish the DNA of extraterrestrial life from the DNA of life brought to the planet by the exploring.
 Most species of microorganisms on Earth are not yet well understood or DNA sequenced.
 This particularly applies to the unculturable archaea, and so are difficult to study.
 This can be either because they depend on the presence of other microorganisms, are slow growing, or depend on other conditions not yet understood.
 In typical habitats, 99% of microorganisms are not culturable.
 Introduced Earth life could contaminate resources of value for future human missions, such as water.

 Invasive species could outcompete native life or consume it, if there is life on the planet.
-However, the experience on earth shows that species moved from one continent to another may be able to out compete the native life adapted to that continent.
+Species on Earth moved from one continent to another can outcompete the native life adapted to that continent.
 Additionally, evolutionary processes on Earth might have developed biological pathways different from extraterrestrial organisms, and so may be able to outcompete it.
 The same is also possible the other way around for contamination introduced to Earth's biosphere.

 In addition to science research concerns, there are also attempts to raise ethical and moral concerns regarding intentional or unintentional interplanetary transport of life.